TheLime1/cs2-trade-up/logic.md

 ### Collection Validation
 For each collection at a given rarity:

 - Count total possible outputs (`mC`)
 - Verify at least one output exists
 - Filter by availability and pricing data
+- When mixing collections, probability mass per collection is proportional to its input count

 ---